Guna02826/Property-Management/README.md

-# Enterprise Multi-Floor Commercial Office Leasing Platform
+# Neorem

-A cloud-based SaaS platform for managing multi-floor commercial office space leasing, renting, and sales.
+A cloud-based SaaS platform for managing multi-floor commercial and residential property leasing, renting, and sales.
 The system serves property owners, brokers, tenants, property managers, and administrators.

 ## 🚀 Quick Start